ronalde/han-rooster-naar-ics/README.md

 	application) are overwritten by the script when it runs again.

-## Client support for ICS through a custom webserver
+## Client support for ICS through a custom webserver :icalclients

 The following clients are known to support subscribing to ICS files using non-Google/Microsoft/Apple webservers: